How to Get the Most from Your Startup’s Board

 If you’re not engaging thoughtfully with your board, you’re missing the opportunity to get help, feedback, or advice that can make your company better.
 This could be advice on how other successful startups handled similar challenges, or market-based insights on what is the right path to your next round.
 It’s in your company’s best interest to fully leverage the board.

-The first step to getting the most from your board is to get the right people on it.
+The first step to getting the most from your startup board is to get the right people on it.
 It’s a good idea to start thinking about this before you even begin to raise money.

 To set the board up for success, you’ll want to bring in board members who have expertise in areas that you can benefit from.
 If your founding team is very strong technically but has little experience in selling, for example, a board member with strong sales expertise can help guide you in developing that part of your business and hire leaders into that function.
 Board members who have been operators or founders themselves might have advice for you on hiring, and help you decide how to build out your company as it grows.